h3x1e/secrets_module/README.md

-SECRETS Projects from Online Course testing libsecret
+SECRETS Projects from Online Course.